aws-samples/shopfloor-connectivity/examples/greengrass-in-process/README.md

 ## Step 7: Publish the components
-To publish these these components make one more time sure that you have replaced the ***[REPLACE WITH YOUR S3 BUCKET]*** placeholder with the S3 bucket where you want to upload the components in all recipes!
+To publish these components make one more time sure that you have replaced the ***[REPLACE WITH YOUR S3 BUCKET]*** placeholder with the S3 bucket where you want to upload the components in all recipes!

 Upload all artifacts and recipies to S3 with the following command: